 Plan ahead.
 When making special requests, give as much lead time as you can to trip organizers and airline, hotel and restaurant staff.
-Bring a kit with all your medications, including antihistamine, extra auto-injectors, and copies of your Food Allergy Action Plan.
+Bring a kit with all your medications, including antihistamine, extra auto-injectors, and copies of your Food Allergy & Anaphylaxis Emergency Care Plan.
 Let your doctor know you’re traveling, and ask if he’ll be available to fax or call in a prescription for additional auto-injectors, should you need them.

 In addition to the tips in this section, be sure to review our tips for Managing Food Allergies While Dining Out.

 - Before booking your flight, read the airline’s allergy policy.
 Many airlines post their policy on their website.
 Find it by using the search function using the term “allergies” or “peanuts.”

 - Check the airline’s snack offerings.
 For individuals with peanut/tree nut allergy, try to choose an airline that does not serve complimentary peanut/tree nut snacks with the beverage service.
 (Some airlines will serve a non-peanut/tree nut snack, such as pretzels, upon advance request.)
 This will greatly decrease the risk of exposure to peanuts/tree nuts during the flight.
 Keep in mind that no airline will ever give you a guaranteed peanut- or tree-nut-free flight.

 - When booking your flight, notify the reservation agent of your food allergy, and ask if your information can be forwarded to other personnel such as the gate agent, catering/food service, and flight crew.
 Reconfirm your food allergy at every opportunity with the ticket agent, and again with the flight attendants.